Do you have an idea for a new business or app? The first thing to learn is how to evaluate a business idea.

 Pets.com’s startup idea was explainable and straightforward.
 But it failed on all other fronts.
 For instance, it lacked a unique proposition and couldn’t provide a better level of service than brick-and-mortar stores.
 Customers still had to wait several days to receive their pet food and pay high shipping fees.

 How to Evaluate a Business Idea

 Your idea may be unique (which is rare), or you may improve on what is already available.
 Whatever the case, the concept must stem from actual market demand.
-Otherwise, you are setting yourself up for failure.

 Demand vs. Market Fit

 A related concept to focus on when figuring out how to evaluate your business idea is ‘market fit’.
 It is achieved when the demand for your product or service is strong, and you are in a good market that your idea can satisfy.

 The fit is quantifiable, and there are multiple approaches to the calculation.
 For example, you may begin with the total addressable market (TAM) — the audience you can target.
 Take the estimated number of customers in the market.
 Next, multiply it by the percentage of those who do not have access to the product in question.

 Business owners can increase the market fit by identifying the right market and building products that customers want to use.

 Use this checklist to promote better market fit during idea validation: